 To make the whole display look more contrast, its dials are made of contrasting polished metal.

-There is also Xemex trademark round date window is located at 3 o’clock.
+There is also a Xemex trademark round date window is located at 3 o’clock.
 Rather small, it still provides a good enough view of the simple calendar that only displays the current date.

 The tachymeter scale’s red Arabic numerals and indices are printed on the sapphire crystal giving the face of the watch an additional dimension.